aszadkowska/find-character/readme.md

 /api/person?name={name}
 ```

-so if you are looking for Chewbacca you're address should looks like:
+so if you are looking for Chewbacca your address should looks like:

 ```php
 /api/person?name=Chewbacca